 Arcadis and SGS, both categorized as integrated engineering services firms, placed into the top ten services firms in terms of market-leading brand recognition.
 They deliver a wide array of services, from management consulting and engineering to design and specialised support - covering everything from high-level strategic planning to on-the-ground execution.
 In the past year both Arcadis and SGS have demonstrated especially strong expertise in supporting environmental compliance.
 Arcadis won a $1.5bn contract to support US Air Force environmental programs worldwide, meanwhile, SGS launched a new enhanced per- and polyfluoroalkyl substances (PFAS) contamination testing for environmental samples.
 Clients appreciate their ability to pair deep technical knowledge with flexible, responsive delivery.

-(Figure 3)
+Figure 3.

 The demand for services is shaped by EHS function being shaped by global disruption, AI development, and an EHS skill shortage